 By donating cash, stock, bonds, real property or other marketable securities to a qualified maternity home, Missouri taxpayers:

 - Help fund maternity homes to assist pregnant women carry their pregnancies to term, and

-- Can receive a tax credit for up to 50% of their contribution of $100 or more for donations made on or after July 1, 2022.
+- Can receive a tax credit for up to 70% of their contribution of $100 or more for donations made on or after July 1, 2022.

 What is a qualified maternity home?